 Since you’re reading this article, I’m guessing you are one of two types of filmmakers.
 Either you made a movie or you are working towards your next movie.
 In both instances, learning about film distribution – specifically coming up with a strategy to get your movie seen and selling is essential.

 I don’t need to tell you that making a feature film is a feat that many find impossible.

 In order to make a feature film, you have to put together a cast and crew, refine your script, find some funding and in the process, you have to figure out how to ignore all “advice” that your friends and family share with you… About how it can’t be done.

 But behind all the excitement, you and I both know there is one nagging question on your mind.
 And it is the same question asked by every independent feature filmmaker.

+That is a good question.
 And if you’re crossing your fingers to hopefully sell your movie for a huge paycheck and a three-picture Hollywood deal, what I’m about to share with you may be a bit different than what you’re hoping for.
+Ready?